-Louisiana's Talent Imperative demands the state expand apprenticeships in high-need fields like information technology, cybersecurity, health care, and advanced manufacturing, as well as broadly across science, technology, engineering and mathematics (STEM) areas.
+Louisiana's Talent Imperative demands the state expand apprenticeships in high-need fields like information technology, cybersecurity, health care, and advanced manufacturing.
 Linking education and work explicitly will not only help students in connecting the relevance of their education to employment, it will also forge stronger and more meaningful partnerships between PK-12, postsecondary education, and Louisiana's private sector.

 Higher education must also recognize that beyond students' technical knowledge and abilities, employers are increasingly seeking soft skills - interpersonal relations, communication, judgment, and ethical problem-solving - that must be part of any curriculum.
-The IBM Institute for Business Value's Global Skills Study noted that the technology of work is changing so fast that executives are now seeking job candidates with a willingness to be flexible, agile, and adaptable to change.
-Curricula and foundational courses should deliberately prepare students for this aspect of employment, to make them as competitive as possible in the rapidly evolving technology- and STEM-centered workforce.
+The IBM Institute for Business Value's Global Skills Study noted that the technology of work is changing so fast that executives are now more focused on the soft skills of job candidates: a willingness to be flexible, agile, and adaptable to change.
+Curricula and foundational courses should deliberately prepare students for this aspect of employment, to make them as competitive as possible in the rapidly evolving technology-centered workforce.